USS Bangust: 1944

+As noted in the chart, the tracks and dates are based on information taken from the original wardroom odyssey chart.
+Dates are written in military format: day first, then month, then year (year omitted in most cases).

 On 8 February, she sailed in company with Greiner (DE-37) to rendezvous with Caliente (AO-53) and three merchantmen for the voyage to Majuro in the Marshall Islands.
 Bangust and Greiner, however, received new orders on the 10th that sent them back to Tarawa, where they arrived that same day.
 After that false start, the warship got underway again on the 18th with elements of Marine Night Fighter Squadron VMF(N)-532 embarked.
 She rendezvoused with Fleming (DE-32) and Anacapa (AG-49) and then headed for Kwajalein in the Marshalls.
 Bangust and her traveling companions made Roi Namur at Kwajalein on the 21st, and the two escorts returned to Tarawa on the 24th.

 Assigned to the Commander, Task Group (TG) 57.7 on 1 March for local escort and patrol duties, she operated in the immediate vicinity of Tarawa harbor until 7 March 1944.
 Between 8 and 18 March, Bangust's embarked division commander served as senior officer present afloat (SOPA) at Tarawa, and the warship remained anchored there during that time.
 Soon thereafter, on 19 March, Bangust joined Eisele (DE-75) to escort USS LST-29 to Apamama lagoon, arriving the same day.

 Three days later, Bangust, along with Eisele, sailed for Pearl Harbor as escort for Kenmore (AK-221), De Grasse (AK-223), and LST-29.
 Relieved of this duty later the same day, however, Bangust was ordered to proceed to Majuro instead.
 Reaching Majuro on the morning of 24 March, the destroyer escort received a hunter-killer assignment from the Commander, Service Squadron (ServRon) 10.
 The destroyer escort arrived on the scene of an earlier submarine attack and conducted anti-submarine warfare operations in the area until returning to Majuro on the 27th.